ProtoXylos/TheNidavellirProject-Free/README.md

   - **Valid**: Strings that pass the validation are considered valid and remain unchanged.

 - **Model String Replacement**:
-  The `UI_DoModelStringReplacement` function handles the replacement of invalid material or model strings with appropriate fallback strings.
+  The `UI_DoModelStringReplacement offset(0x1F334C0)` function handles the replacement of invalid material or model strings with appropriate fallback strings.
 It checks for invalid patterns in the input string and applies the corresponding replacement based on the detected pattern type.
 If the string is valid, it remains unchanged.
 The patch ensures that invalid strings do not propagate through the system, avoiding rendering issues or crashes.

 - **Path Pattern Validation**:
   The patch also validates the paths used in material or model references.
 It checks the length of node names and ensures that there are no excessive dot sequences (e.g., `..`) or invalid node name lengths.
 Paths that fail these checks are considered invalid and are not processed, preventing errors during model or material loading.